The Truth About Lower Back Pain

 The chance to experience low back pain increases with age.
-Many experience back pain in their 30's.
+Many people begin to experience back pain in their 30s.
 Other reasons for low back pain include being overweight, being sedentary, or lifting heavy items while at work.

-Inactivity for an extended period of time may be treated by a rehabilitation program that will strengthen your muscles and help you return to your daily routine.
+Inactivity for an extended period of time can be treated by a rehabilitation program that will strengthen the muscles and help individuals return to their daily routine.
 A couple of strength-training motions that may help the lower back are flexion and extension exercises.
-Depending on your pain, it may be beneficial to do exercises that are safe for you.
+It is beneficial to do physical activities that are safe.

-In preventing low back pain, it is recommended that you maintain a healthy weight, exercise regularly, lift with your legs not your back, and make sure your posture is optimal while at work.
+To prevent low back pain, it is recommended to maintain a healthy weight, exercise regularly, lift with the legs and not the back, and make sure posture is optimal while at work.